Benchmark wav

 Classes

-Results from a single benchmark run.
+Configuration for a single WAV benchmark run.

 sample_rate

-Audio sample rate in Hz (e.g., 44100 for CD quality)
+Audio sample rate in Hz

 Type: